Procurement Glossary

 Contract design and wording

-- Definition of threshold values and adjustment intervals
+- Definition of thresholds and adjustment intervals

 Implementation process

-The implementation process begins with a risk analysis and market assessment.
+The implementation process begins with risk analysis and market assessment.
 This is followed by negotiations on clause parameters and integration into existing contract processes.

 Monitoring and adaptation